alphagov/.github/SECURITY.md

 GDS is an advocate of responsible vulnerability disclosure.
 If you’ve found a vulnerability, we would like to know so we can fix it.
 This notice provides details for how you can let us know about vulnerabilities, or alternatively you can view our [security.txt](https://vdp.cabinetoffice.gov.uk/.well-known/security.txt) file which contains quick links to contact us.

 You can report a vulnerability to GDS through our vulnerability disclosure programme at [HackerOne](https://hackerone.com/44c348eb-e030-4273-b445-d4a2f6f83ba8/embedded_submissions/new).
-Alternatively, you can send an email to [disclosure@digital.cabinet-office.gov.uk]; if you do this you may get a response from ZenDesk, which is our ticketing system.
+Alternatively, you can send an email to [report@digital.cabinet-office.gov.uk]; if you do this you may get a response from ZenDesk, which is our ticketing system.

 When reporting a vulnerability to us, please include:
 - the website, page or repository where the vulnerability can be observed